wallarm/product-documentation/docs/latest/faq/tarantool.md

 ## How can I solve the "readahead limit reached" problem?

-In the `/var/log/wallarm/tarantool.log` file, you may get errors like:
+In the `/var/log/wallarm/tarantool.log` file (`/opt/wallarm/var/log/wallarm/tarantool.log` for Docker NGINX-based image or all-in-one installer), you may get errors like:

 ```
 readahead limit reached, stopping input on connection fd 16,